-Yoga is a way of life, and during the past 8 years it has become the way of my life.
+Yoga is a way of life, and during the past 10 years it has become the way of my life.
 It's a path of practice, of commitment, of devotion to the greater good.

+I love nothing more than sharing what I have been so lucky to learn.
 We always begin our practice together slowly, being kind to the body as we warm up.
 From here we flow, learning to connect our breath to our movements (vinyasa), finding the link between mental and physical strength, movement and mindfulness.
 We exert ourselves, to detoxify the body, before making our way down onto our mats for seated and lying sequences.
 Here we begin to hold postures for extended periods of time, allowing the body to become more subtle and flexible.
 The states of stillness cultivated during these periods resting in posture, deepen our states of consciousness and allow for each seat to become a meditation position.

 Yoga is more than a workout.
 It makes you realise that when you surrender and when you find stillness, strength follows.
 This strength cultivated is both mental and physical, bringing harmony and balance to our existance.